zeek/zeek/scripts/base/bif/strings.bif.zeek.rst

    :arg_edit_char: A string of exactly one character that represents the
                   "backspace character".
-If it is longer than one character Bro generates a run-time error and uses the first character in the string.
+If it is longer than one character Zeek generates a run-time error and uses the first character in the string.